 Leading the field in South & East Darfur

-In Sudan, our work is all about strengthening communities.
+In Sudan, the work of our 1,000-strong is all about strengthening communities.
 That includes investing in healthcare infrastructure and ensuring that people who live in some of the most remote, hard to reach areas still have access to clean, safe drinking water.
-It also includes making sure that Sudanese children have a healthy start with our nutrition programs.
+It also includes making sure that Sudanese children have a healthy start with our nutrition programs, and working with communities to build peace, social cohesion and economic development.
+Our teams in East Sudan are also providing lifesaving services to some 200,000 refugees, migrants, and asylum seekers.

 – Heidi Diedrich, Sudan Country Director

 Malnutrition, particularly among children, is reaching emergency levels in Sudan.
-The most recent national survey estimates that 500,000 children under 5 years of age suffer from severe malnutrition, and up to two million children are underdeveloped.
-We address this crisis head on through feeding programs, educational campaigns, cooking demonstrations, treatment and prevention, and emergency care to the most critical of cases.
+The most recent national survey estimates that 500,000 children under 5 years of age suffer from severe acute malnutrition, and up to two million children are underdeveloped.
+We address this crisis head on at our nutrition stabilization centers for the most critical cases and through feeding programs, educational campaigns, cooking demonstrations, treatment and prevention.

 Most of South and East Darfur is a semi-arid landscape, susceptible to drought, with few natural surface water sources.
 We first assess the water needs of communities and then develop projects alongside them that provide clean water, sanitation, and hygiene education.
 We work to rebuild and maintain lost critical infrastructure, and help communities to learn and manage these resources themselves.